GibranRaydan/sequelize-CRUD-EXAMPLE/README.md

 # This project is a CRUD example using Node.js, sequelize as ORM and postgres for the Data Base.

+# You will need:
-* You will need: Node.js installed
+* Node.js installed
 * npm or yarn installed

+* run the next command:
+- npm install

 * Start by intalling sequelize with the next command:
 - npm install sequelize sequelize-cli pg pg-hstore

 * sequelize is the sequelize library itself.